Deutsche Bank Aktiengesellschaft Raises Old Dominion Freight Line (NASDAQ:ODFL) Price Target to $250.00

-Old Dominion Freight Line (NASDAQ:ODFL) had its target price increased by research analysts at Deutsche Bank Aktiengesellschaft from $224.00 to $250.00 in a note issued to investors on Friday, The Fly reports.
-The brokerage currently has a “hold” rating on the transportation company’s stock.
-Deutsche Bank Aktiengesellschaft’s target price indicates a potential downside of 3.01% from the company’s previous close.
+Old Dominion Freight Line (NASDAQ:ODFL) had its target price raised by equities research analysts at Deutsche Bank Aktiengesellschaft from $224.00 to $250.00 in a research report issued on Thursday, Analyst Ratings Network reports.
+The brokerage presently has a “hold” rating on the transportation company’s stock.
+Deutsche Bank Aktiengesellschaft’s price objective points to a potential downside of 2.81% from the stock’s previous close.

-Large investors have recently modified their holdings of the stock.
-BlackRock Inc. grew its holdings in Old Dominion Freight Line by 6.3% during the 4th quarter.
-BlackRock Inc. now owns 8,084,935 shares of the transportation company’s stock worth $1,578,017,000 after acquiring an additional 478,782 shares in the last quarter.
-Price T Rowe Associates Inc. MD grew its stake in shares of Old Dominion Freight Line by 50.4% during the fourth quarter.
-Price T Rowe Associates Inc. MD now owns 6,606,010 shares of the transportation company’s stock worth $1,289,361,000 after purchasing an additional 2,214,190 shares in the last quarter.
-JPMorgan Chase & Co. increased its holdings in Old Dominion Freight Line by 4.0% in the fourth quarter.
-JPMorgan Chase & Co. now owns 1,778,675 shares of the transportation company’s stock valued at $347,161,000 after buying an additional 68,043 shares during the last quarter.
-Bank of New York Mellon Corp raised its stake in Old Dominion Freight Line by 15.7% in the fourth quarter.
-Bank of New York Mellon Corp now owns 1,177,059 shares of the transportation company’s stock valued at $229,737,000 after buying an additional 159,998 shares in the last quarter.
-Finally, Norges Bank acquired a new stake in Old Dominion Freight Line in the fourth quarter valued at $179,498,000.
-70.60% of the stock is currently owned by hedge funds and other institutional investors.
+Large investors have recently bought and sold shares of the business.
+GPS Wealth Strategies Group LLC purchased a new stake in Old Dominion Freight Line in the first quarter valued at $28,000.
+Northwest Investment Counselors LLC purchased a new stake in Old Dominion Freight Line in the first quarter valued at $35,000.
+NEXT Financial Group Inc raised its position in Old Dominion Freight Line by 216.7% in the fourth quarter.
+NEXT Financial Group Inc now owns 152 shares of the transportation company’s stock valued at $30,000 after purchasing an additional 104 shares during the period.
+Lenox Wealth Advisors LLC raised its position in Old Dominion Freight Line by 96.2% in the fourth quarter.
+Lenox Wealth Advisors LLC now owns 153 shares of the transportation company’s stock valued at $30,000 after purchasing an additional 75 shares during the period.
+Finally, GoalVest Advisory LLC purchased a new stake in Old Dominion Freight Line in the fourth quarter valued at $32,000.
+Institutional investors own 70.60% of the company’s stock.

 Old Dominion Freight Line, Inc operates as a less-than-truckload (LTL) motor carrier in the United States and North America.
 It provides regional, inter-regional, and national LTL services, including expedited transportation.
 The company also offers various value-added services, such as container drayage, truckload brokerage, and supply chain consulting.